Technical writer: History

-In the beginning of the profession, most technical writers worked in an office environment with a team of other writers.
-Like technical writers today, they conducted primary research and met with subject matter experts to ensure that their information was accurate.
+Since the early days of the profession, technical writers have worked in teams with a pool of other technical writers.
+To this day, most organizations still employ a team to produce and edit technical writing for an assigned product or service.
+As a member of a team, technical writers work independently to research their assignments.
+Regular one-on-one meetings with Subject Matter Experts (SMEs) and internal research references (e.g., mechanical drawings, specifications, BOMs, datasheets, etc.) provide the technical writer with the necessary checks to ensure a document's accuracy.
+Once the accuracy of a document has been reviewed and approved by the assigned SME, technical writers rely on their writing team to provide peer reviews.
+The peer review focuses exclusively on content format, style, and grammar standardization.
+The goal of the team's peer reviews are to ensure an organization's technical writing "speaks with one voice".

 During World War II, one of the most important characteristics for technical writers was their ability to follow stringent government specifications for documents.
 After the war, the rise of new technology, such as the computer, allowed technical writers to work in other areas, producing "user manuals, quick reference guides, hardware installation manuals, and cheat sheets."
-During the time period after the war (1953-1961), technical communicators (including technical writers) became interested in "professionalizing" their field.
+After the war (1953–1961), technical communicators (including technical writers) became interested in "professionalizing" their field.
 According to Malone, technical communicators/writers did so by creating professional organizations, cultivating a "specialized body of knowledge" for the profession, imposing ethical standards on technical communicators, initiating a conversation about certifying practitioners in the field, and working to accredit education programs in the field.

 The profession has continued to grow—according to O'Hara, the writing/editing profession, including technical writers, experienced a 22% increase in positions between the years 1994 and 2005.
-Modern day technical writers work in a variety of contexts.
+Modern-day technical writers work in a variety of contexts.
 Many technical writers work remotely using VPN or communicate with their team via videotelephony platforms such as Skype or Zoom.
 Other technical writers work in an office, but share content with their team through complex content management systems that store documents online.
 Technical writers may work on government reports, internal documentation, instructions for technical equipment, embedded help within software or systems, or other technical documents.
 As technology continues to advance, the array of possibilities for technical writers will continue to expand.
 Many technical writers are responsible for creating technical documentation for mobile applications or help documentation built within mobile or web applications.
 They may be responsible for creating content that will only be viewed on a hand-held device; much of their work will never be published in a printed booklet like technical documentation of the past.